scotentSD/feedback/feedbackSEP.md

 ## What we discovered and changed along the way
 - We adopted the url **Findbusinesssupport.gov.scot** because you told us:
    - **It says what is does**
    - A **.gov.scot** domain highlights that the site is Public Sector and trustworthy
 - We enlarged the **Font size** to make it easier to read
 - We added an **animated progress indicator** to make it more obvious that updates were occuring
-- The **telephone number** was addde to the website as we were told it was needed on a trustworthy site
+- The **telephone number** was added to the website as we were told it was needed on a trustworthy site
 - **Eligibility & Cost** were promoted to the top of listings in line with research findings.
 - A large programme of **Accessibility** improvements were implemented and this process continues
 - We removed everything that customers said was **Not Needed**
+- The filtering was revised inline with feedback and is an ongoing area of improvement

 <br><br>
 <div>Last updated: {{site.time | date_to_string}}</div>